kwesi-mb/alx-system_engineering-devops/0x02-shell_redirections/README.md

 20. Removes all letters c and C from input
 21. reverses its input
 22. displays all users and their home directories, sorted by users
+23. Finds all empty files in the current directory and all sub-directories